Visual binary: Dynamical parallax

 This method is used solely for binary systems.
 The mass of the binary system is assumed to be twice that of the Sun.
 Kepler's Laws are then applied and the separation between the stars is determined.
 Once this distance is found, the distance away can be found via the arc subtended in the sky, providing a temporary distance measurement.
 From this measurement and the apparent magnitudes of both stars, the luminosities can be found, and by using the mass–luminosity relationship, the masses of each star.
 These masses are used to re-calculate the separation distance, and the process is repeated a number of times, with accuracies as high as 5% being achieved.
 A more sophisticated calculation factors in a star's loss of mass over time.

 Spectroscopic parallax

 Spectroscopic parallax is another commonly used method for determining the distance to a binary system.
 No parallax is measured, the word is simply used to place emphasis on the fact that the distance is being estimated.
 In this method, the luminosity of a star is estimated from its spectrum.
-It is important to note that the spectra from distant stars of a given type are assumed to be the same as the spectra of nearby stars of the same type.
+The spectra from distant stars of a given type are assumed to be the same as the spectra of nearby stars of the same type.
 The star is then assigned a position on the Hertzsprung-Russel diagram based on where it is in its life-cycle.
 The star's luminosity can be estimated by comparison of the spectrum of a nearby star.
 The distance is then determined via the following inverse square law: